Jason-Tighe/fire-image-test/README.md

 had some issues on my codesandbox have to figure out tomorrow

 need to continyue to add simple stuff like listing all, getting 1, delete, update basic crud

 had to put some time into a codign challnage on codesandbox

 long work day no time to actually commit the code, no progress Just spending some time reviewing auth continued. also mapping out new portfolio worked late only got to read/watch videos on auth

-worked on some coding challanges couldnt get to thissssss1s
+worked on some coding challanges couldnt get to this.

+Moving apartments has really slowed my progress.